shipperstack/shipper/docs/docs/sysadmin/Upgrading.md

 If you are on release version ______ and would like to upgrade...

+### ≤ 1.14.5

+The `codename` field of the Device table now has a unique constraint.
+This means that duplicate values are not allowed in the database (i.e. two devices cannot have the same codename).

+If your database already satisfies this requirement, there is nothing you need to other than upgrade and migrate.
+If you do have devices with duplicate codenames, then migration will fail and you will need to delete the duplicate devices before continuing with the migration again.
+Make sure only one device remains for each codename.

 ### ≤ 1.14.3

 The `SHIPPER_UPLOAD_CHECKSUM` configuration key has been added.